-- Large undertakings based in the European Union, including both companies listed on an E.U.-regulated market and companies not listed,2 as well as subsidiaries of U.S. parent companies.
-Such undertakings are defined as those that meet at least two of the following criteria on their balance sheet dates: - Greater than €20 million balance sheet total (approximately USD 22 million as of July 31, 2023). - Greater than €40 million net turnover (approximately USD 44 million as of July 31, 2023).3 - Greater than 250 employees. - Small and medium-sized undertakings (SMEs) that are subsidiaries of U.S.-based companies with debt or equity securities listed on a regulated market in the European Union, other than micro undertakings.
-Such undertakings are defined as follows: - Small undertakings that meet at least two of the following criteria: (1) no greater than €4 million balance sheet total (approximately USD 4.4 million as of July 31, 2023), (2) no greater than €8 million net turnover (approximately USD 8.8 million as of July 31, 2023), and (3) no greater than 50 employees. - Medium-sized undertakings that do not qualify as small and meet at least two of the following criteria: (1) no greater than €20 million balance sheet total (approximately USD 22 million as of July 31, 2023), (2) no greater than €40 million net turnover (approximately USD 44 million as of July 31, 2023), and (3) no greater than 250 employees. - Micro undertakings that meet at least two of the following criteria: (1) no greater than €350,000 balance sheet total (approximately USD 385,000 as of July 31, 2023), (2) no greater than €700 thousand net turnover (approximately USD 771,000 as of July 31, 2023), and (3) no greater than 10 employees. - U.S.-based companies that (1) have generated a net turnover of more than €150 million in the European Union in each of the last two financial years and (2) have at least one large or listed subsidiary on regulated markets in the European Union (or branch if there are no E.U. large or listed subsidiaries) in the European Union with more than €40 million net turnover.4
+- Small and medium-sized undertakings (SMEs) or small and medium-sized groups8 based in the European Union (i.e., E.U. companies that are parents themselves, including E.U. holding companies or E.U. intermediate entities) that are subsidiaries of U.S.-based companies with debt or equity securities listed on a regulated market in the European Union, other than micro undertakings.
+Such an undertaking/group is defined as one that meets at least two of the following criteria9 in two consecutive financial years on its balance sheet date: - Small undertakings/groups that have (1) no greater than €5 million balance sheet total (approximately USD 5.5 million as of December 31, 2023), (2) no greater than €10 million net turnover (approximately USD 11 million as of December 31, 2023), and (3) no greater than 50 employees, on average, 10 during the financial year. - Medium-sized undertakings/groups that have (1) no greater than €25 million balance sheet total (approximately USD 28 million as of December 31, 2023), (2) no greater than €50 million net turnover (approximately USD 55 million as of December 31, 2023), and (3) no greater than 250 employees, on average,11 during the financial year. - Micro undertakings that have (1) no greater than €450,000 balance sheet total (approximately USD 497,000 as of December 31, 2023), (2) no greater than €900,000 net turnover (approximately USD 993,000 as of December 31, 2023), and (3) no greater than 10 employees, on average, during the financial year. - U.S.-based companies that generate a net turnover12 of more than €150 million in the European Union in each of the last two financial years and have any of the following: - At least one large subsidiary. - An SME subsidiary listed on an E.U.-regulated market. - A branch with more than €40 million net turnover.
+13

 In addition to companies directly within the scope of the CSRD for reporting purposes, other companies operating upstream or downstream may be affected by its requirements.
 This is because the CSRD requires companies to disclose material environmental, social, and governance (ESG) impacts, as well as risks and opportunities connected with their upstream and downstream value chains.
-Therefore, companies that are not within the scope of the
+Therefore, companies that are not within the scope of the CSRD themselves may be affected through their customer and supplier relationships.
+For example, a private supplier to a public company that is subject to the CSRD may be asked to provide emissions data to its customer so that the customer can make the appropriate Scope 3 GHG disclosures, if material.
+The European Union recognizes that companies may need time to set up processes and controls for collecting this data and therefore has included a three-year grace period in the CSRD (see paragraph 33 of the CSRD) specifically for value chain disclosures.
+During the grace period, companies may omit such data and instead disclose their efforts to obtain this information, the reasons for its omission, and future plans to obtain the data.